MaisamV/auth/docs/features.md

 * **User Registration:**
   * Endpoint for creating a new user with an email and password.
   * Passwords must be securely hashed using a modern, strong algorithm (e.g., Argon2id or bcrypt).
+  * Returns session token expiration time in API responses for client-side session management.
 * **User Login:**
   * Endpoint for authenticating users with email and password.
   * Sets secure session cookies for maintaining user authentication state.
+  * Configurable cookie security settings via configuration file.
+  * Returns session token expiration time in API responses for client-side session management.
   * Integrates with OAuth 2.0 authorization flow for seamless user experience.
 * **Password Management:**
   * Endpoint for authenticated users to change their password.